Are you concerned because your corn snake isn’t eating? Do you want to ensure that your corn snake is eating the right amount?

-If you’re concerned, call or take your pet to the exotic vet.
+Call or take your pet to the exotic vet if you’re concerned.

-We hope you found this information on how long a corn snake can go without eating helpful.
+We hope you found this info about how long a corn snake can go without eating useful.

-2-3 months may seem like a long time, but this is part of their natural life when in brumation.
+Even though 2-3 months might seem like a long time, it’s a normal part of their life when they’re in brumation.